-In last month’s installment, WORKING FOR GOD, Paul apprentices to the famous architect Le Corbusier in the master’s atelier in Paris.
-We continue with an account of the young man’s attempt to formulate his own ideas on architecture, amid the cacophony of theories and slogans being bandied about by “modernists.”
+While apprenticed to the famous architect Le Corbusier in Paris, Paul struggled to formulate his own ideas on architecture, amid the cacophony of theories and slogans being bandied about by Modernists.
 Scribbling in cafes and on park benches, on long summer evenings and weekends, he wrote a rambling manifesto.
 Its introduction is a call to battle, rising to a crescendo of righteousness.

 “After much study and little experience, one already has a few thoughts about architecture and enough qualifications to express them.
 Perhaps the soft voice of the inexperienced may now be allowed to join the deep bass voices of the authorities?
 After you have heard it, you will say: this voice is dissonant!
 Possibly!
 But it is after all a very soft voice and does not wish to disturb.”